spion/triplie-ng/README.md

 * implement ignores
 * create associations from complete monologue sections
 * implement named regex for imports via [xregexp](https://npmjs.org/package/xregexp) with person and timestamp
+* recognize and strip nicknames from the start of the line (along with `,:` if present)

 Write a makefile that